WhiskyTangoFawks/LunarFalloutPlus/README.md

   * Try alt-tabbing a couple times
   * Make sure you've enabled an ENBoost preset
 - Crash in character creation, after picking an alternate start with an option other than "the clothes on your back".
 Still not sure why this is.

-## Crashlog Scanner

-The list includes the [Buffout 4 Crashlog Auto Scanner](https://www.nexusmods.com/fallout4/mods/56255), found inside the tools\Classic Portable folder.
-To use it simply run the Crash Log Scanner from the dropdown in MO2.

-- Disable the `FCX Mode` option in the scanner
-- Press the Scan Crash Logs button.
-The scanner will automatically copy your crash logs over to it's own folder and scan them.
-If your crash logs are not in the default location for some reason, you can use the Custom Scan Folder browse button to set the path.
-- The script will throw a lot of warnings in the `CHECKING FOR MODS THAT CAN CAUSE FREQUENT CRASHES...`.
-These can all be safely ignored, I have already dealt with all of them.
-You do not need to make any modifications to the mod list to deal with CTDs- these are almost always either random instability (which is expected in heavily modded FO4, but should be minimal), mis-configurations on the user end, or modifications that the user has made to the list.

-See the readme.md in the tools\Classic Portable folder for information on how to interpret the results.